Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 23 November 1916 the company departed Le Havre by train.

-24 November 1916 Bailleul, where the Australians had accidentally started a war with Canada.
+24 November 1916 they arrived at Bailleul, where the Australians had accidentally started a war with Canada.

-25 November 1916 arrived Steenwerck.
-Trish Skehan authored the book The Secrets of ANZAC Ridge: In Flanders Fields.
+25 November 1916 they arrived at Steenwerck.
+The book The Secrets of ANZAC Ridge: In Flanders Fields by Trish Skehan describes the ANZAC mission here.

-December 1916 - many cases of mumps.
-Diary notes fatigue due to bad weather.
+December 1916, there were many cases of mumps.
+The diary has notes about fatigue due to bad weather.

 3rd Divisional Train, diary, Robert Ernest Edward Pocock, 10768